juanojeda/new-music-friday/docs/requirements/REQ-009-dynamic-theme-from-artwork.md

 ## Technical Specifications & Guidance

 - Use jdenticon to generate SVGs for playlist artwork as part of the fetch-playlists task.
-- Render SVGs to a canvas and use a color extraction library (e.g., color-thief, node-vibrant) to determine the dominant color during the fetch-playlists task.
+- **To extract the dominant color, parse the SVG markup and identify the `<path>` element with the most vector points (i.e., the most coordinate commands in its `d` attribute).
+Use the color (e.g., `fill` attribute) of this path as the dominant color.
+Do not render the SVG or use pixel-based color extraction.**
 - Use a palette generation utility (e.g., material-you-color) to create a Material UI theme palette from the dominant color.
 - Store the palette with each playlist's data for quick access.
 - Update the Material UI theme via ThemeProvider when a playlist is selected.
 - Use CSS transitions or framer-motion for smooth theme changes.
 - Ensure all UI components use Material UI and respect the current theme.